Israel flying to moon after SpaceX launch | New Country 923

 Ramon’s widow, Rona, was a big supporter of Beresheet; she died of cancer in December.

 Following liftoff, SpaceX recovered the first-stage booster, which flew twice last year.
-The booster landed smoothly on an offshore ocean platform.
+The booster landed smoothly on an offshore ocean platform, after the hottest re-entry yet, according to SpaceX founder and chief executive Elon Musk.
+Sparks from burning metal were visible in the landing video.

+Musk said the booster will fly a fourth time in April, during a launch abort test of the new crew Dragon capsule.
+No one will be aboard.

 The Associated Press Health & Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.